 The History of Colombia

 There are literally hundreds of various websites out there dedicated to people’s blogs and quick little vacation stories regarding their time in Bogota and Colombia.
 And while the purpose of the Marginal Boundaries: Live Like a Local in Bogota, Colombia guide is specifically targeted for this city, there are many other resources for the country as a whole and all it takes is a quick Google search to bring them up.

 The Lonely Planet section for Bogota is a good place to start if you are a complete newbie who hasn’t ever been before and you want the quick-and-easy “tourist” information for backpacking and site-seeing.
 If you speak Spanish, the official city website ran by the government is chock-full of information about the current happenings in the city (although you can also use Google’s translator if needed).
 However, if you want a more entertainment-oriented publication, the Go Entertainment Guide (also a print publication) is the ultimate resource for all things going on in Bogota on a month-to-month basis, ranging from the Rock in the Park festival to fashion festivals and beyond.
 You can pick up the print copies all over the place (they are free), such as in the main bus station and the airport at the tourist desks.
 Otherwise, the guide itself is packed full of city-specific links to help you live like a local in this South American mega city.

-Get your instant download copy today by clicking on the Buy Now or image below
+Get your instant download copy today by clicking on the Buy Now button below